Delay-Dependent Distributed Kalman Fusion Estimation with Dimensionality Reduction in Cyber-Physical Systems: Introduction

 \subsection{Related Work}

-Regarding the problem of bandwidth constraints in multi-sensor systems, as pointed out in \cite{c35}, there are mainly two approaches to reduce the communication traffic: the quantization method (see \cite{c40,c36,c37}, and references therein) and the dimensionality reduction method (see \cite{c32,c33,c34}, and the references therein).
-Particularly, the dimensionality reduction method to the original multi-sensor observations was designed in \cite{ad32} based on the principal components analysis, while the dimensionality reduction strategy with the quantization error was developed in \cite{c26} to deal with stable multi-sensor fusion systems.
+When considering the problem of bandwidth constraints in multi-sensor systems, as pointed out in \cite{c35}, there are mainly two approaches to reduce the communication traffic: the quantization method (see \cite{c40,c36,c37}, and references therein) and the dimensionality reduction method (see \cite{c32,c33,c34}, and the references therein).
+Particularly, by analyzing the statistical property of measurement information and resorting to the principal component analysis method, the dimensionality reduction strategy has been designed in \cite{ad32} to compress the measurement signals, while the dimensionality reduction strategy with the quantization error was developed in \cite{c26} to deal with stable multi-sensor fusion systems.
+Notice that the dimensionality reduction method in \cite{ad32} requires to know the global measurement matrix that may be difficult to be satisfied in distributed systems, and solving non-convex nonlinear optimization problem under this strategy may also add the computational cost and design difficulty.
 Under the distributed fusion structure, when the physical state x(t) as shown in Fig.\ref{fig1} is multi-dimensional (or even high-dimensional) in a CPS, it is unrealistic to completely send the local estimate of the state x(t) to the FC via a bandwidth-constrained communication channel.
 In this sense, bandwidth constraint in the CPSs is the primary consideration when designing a distributed state fusion estimator.
 Notice that, to reduce the communication traffic, the idea of the dimensionality reduction method is that a multi-dimensional signal is directly converted into a low-dimensional signal, while the idea of the quantization method is that the number of coding bits for each component of a multidimensional signal is reduced before being transmitted.
 Meanwhile, the quantization usually results in nonlinear dynamics, and it is difficult to find a data compression operator analytically, particularly, for the multidimensional signals.
 Therefore, the dimensionality reduction method can provide an attractive alternative to solve the distributed fusion estimation problem with bandwidth constraints in the CPSs.